japila-books/apache-spark-internals/docs/configuration-properties.md

 **Master URL** of the cluster manager to connect the Spark application to

+## <span id="spark.network.maxRemoteBlockSizeFetchToMem"><span id="MAX_REMOTE_BLOCK_SIZE_FETCH_TO_MEM"> spark.network.maxRemoteBlockSizeFetchToMem

+Remote block will be fetched to disk when size of the block is above this threshold in bytes

+This is to avoid a giant request takes too much memory.
+Note this configuration will affect both shuffle fetch and block manager remote block fetch.

+With an external shuffle service use at least 2.3.0

+Default: `200m`

+Used when:

+* `BlockStoreShuffleReader` is requested to [read combined records for a reduce task](shuffle/BlockStoreShuffleReader.md#read)
+* `NettyBlockTransferService` is requested to [uploadBlock](storage/NettyBlockTransferService.md#uploadBlock)
+* `BlockManager` is requested to [fetchRemoteManagedBuffer](storage/BlockManager.md#fetchRemoteManagedBuffer)

 ## <span id="spark.network.timeout"><span id="NETWORK_TIMEOUT"> spark.network.timeout

 Network timeout (in seconds) to use for RPC remote endpoint lookup